oneapi-src/oneAPI-samples/DirectProgramming/C++/ParallelPatterns/openmp_reduction/README.md

 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system".

 ### Running Samples In DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) as well whether to run in batch or interactive mode.
-For more information see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)
+If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
+For more information, see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ### On a Linux* System
 Perform the following steps: